feliperohdee/use-dynamodb/README.md

 - The library automatically handles optimistic locking using the `__ts` attribute
 - All write operations (put, update, delete) trigger change events if an onChange handler is provided
 - Batch operations automatically handle chunking according to DynamoDB limits
-- The library provides built-in retry strategy with exponential backoff
 - All timestamps are managed automatically (**createdAt, **updatedAt, \_\_ts)
 - Queries automatically handle pagination for large result sets
 - Indexes are automatically determined as LSI or GSI based on their partition key, with ability to force GSI using forceGlobal flag